AMR-Hackathon-2025/diphtOscan/README.md

   --min_coverage MIN_COVERAGE
-                        Minimum alignment coverage for main results (default: 50) --threads THREADS     The number of threads to use for processing. (default: 4)
+                        Minimum alignment coverage for main results (default: 50) --threads THREADS     The number of threads to use for processing. (default: 4) --overwrite           Allows the output directory to be overwritten if it already exists

 Phylogenetic tree:
   -tree, --tree         Generates a phylogenetic tree from JolyTree